steveshogren/hugo-blog/content/post/better-oo-design.md

 The SOLID patterns are not enough to design a reusable and testable code base.
 Two concrete additions can significantly improve your codebase, while maintaining the SOLID principals.

+The suggestions here do not run counter to traditional SOLID designs, they enhance them.
+SOLID is a fine place to start, but it lacks a critical half of good design: polymorphic data.
+We've found polymorphic data is far more common than polymorphic behavior, so programs designed without that concept often are far larger than they need to be.

+> Appropriate application of these concepts will reduce code and allow for easier unit testing

 ## Terms